heju1958/heju1958/README.md

 ### <h1 align="center" > `< Olá, bem vindo(a)(e) eu sou a Helena! 🚀 />` </h1>

-Software Developer at W7 Technology 😎🦆
+Full Stack Software Developer at W7 Technology at W7 Technology 😎🦆

 Apaixonada por tecnologia 👾❤
 In love with technology 👾❤